 These bags are made from synthetic leather and are designed to be durable.
 You can fill an angle heavy bag with different substances depending on the feel that you want to have.
 Most people fill their bags with shredded fabric as it gives the best resistance when you punch and kick.

-It is a good compromise between the traditional heavy bag that is a fixed height and width and the tear shaped bag (Maize Bag) that has a unique shape to the bag.
+It is a good compromise between the traditional heavy bag that is a fixed height and width and the tear-shaped bag that has a unique shape to the bag.

 This video showcases Thai fighters utilizing the angled heavy bag